ProboticsX/DevOps-Pipeline-Project/README.md

 ### Tasks Completed ✅

-This section aims to explain about the progress that I have successfully completed after continuing from the M3 for Project-1:
+This section aims to explain about the progress that I have successfully completed after continuing from the M3 for Project-2:

 - The build, test and deploy commands for ```pipeline``` were run successfully and the VM ```deploy-vm``` was setup successfully.
 - BUILD: Setting up of dependencies for the VM was done successfully.
 The ```.jar``` file was created using ```mvn package```.
 Some of the dependencies are:
 ```
-java jre, java jdk, maven, git
+ npm, n, angular-cli, ng
 ```
-- TEST: The testing of the application was done succesffully in the VM using ``` mvn clean test```.
+- TEST: The testing of the application was done succesffully in the VM using ``` ng test```.
 - DEPLOY: The deployment of the application was done on the ```droplet-blue``` and ```droplet-green``` successfully.
 The packages needed to be installed on the droplets were as follows:
 ```
-java, jre
+openssh, nginx
 ```
 - STATIC-CODE ANALYSIS (Extra Feature): The static code analysis of the application was done successfully.
 Some of the tools used for the same are as follows:
 ```
 codacy-analysis-cli
 cloc
-PMD
+esprima
 ```

 The commands used for running the project are as follows:

 ```
 pipeline init
-pipeline build pet-build build.yml
+pipeline build angular-build build.yml
 pipeline prod up
-pipeline deploy inventory pet-deploy build.yml
+pipeline deploy inventory angular-deploy build.yml
-pipeline test pet-test build.yml
+pipeline test angular-test build.yml
-pipeline analysis pet-analysis build.yml
+pipeline analysis angular-analysis build.yml
 ```

 BUILD: